-Click on the categories below to jump to their respective section.
+Click on a category below to jump to a specific section.

 American Rescue Plan (ARP) Act

 The American Rescue Plan (ARP) added an extension to Pandemic Unemployment Assistance (PUA) and Pandemic Emergency Unemployment Compensation (PEUC) claims that increases the number of benefit weeks available and extends the effective dates of these programs from 3/14/21 to 9/4/21.

 This legislation also extended the $300 Federal Pandemic Unemployment Compensation (FPUC) weekly benefit for all claim types.
 Unlike the Lost Wage Assistance Program (LWA) that ran between 8/1/20 and 9/5/20, these FPUC payments do not require the $100 minimum benefit amount.
 Claimants receiving any amount of benefits from UI, PEUC, or PUA are eligible for the weekly $300 for FPUC.

 This legislation picks up where the Continued Assistance Act left off, which ended 3/13/21.
 Individuals can begin receiving the new ARP benefits beginning 3/14/21.
 Under this legislation, the last week of unemployment for FPUC, PEUC, and PUA is the benefit week ending 9/4/21.
 There is no phase-out period under the American Rescue Plan.

 Claimants do not have to file a new initial claim to receive these extended benefits.
 To receive these benefits, individuals only need to continue filing weekly claims.

 The only time an individual needs to file a new initial claim is at the end of their benefit year if they are receiving traditional UI or the PEUC extension.
 If there is a new separating employer, different than the separating employer listed on the previous initial claim, a new UI claim may be established.
 If the separating employer is the same as the previous initial claim, the claimant may be put back on the PEUC claim.